 MOD USA/7A/5

+11.44C A frequency assignment to a space station in a non-geostationary-satellite orbit with the “Earth” as the reference body shall be considered as having been brought into use when a space station in the non-geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained on one of the notified orbital planesADDWW of the non-geostationary satellite system for a continuous period of one day ADDXX.
+The notifying administration shall so inform the Bureau within 30 days from the start of the one-day periodMOD26, ADDYY.
+On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC subsequently.
+(WRC-19)

-11.44C(SUP - WRC-03)Reasons: This new provision provides a fixed period of one day for continuous deployment with the capability of transmitting/receiving frequency assignments to constitute BIU of frequency assignments to non-GSO systems.
+Reasons: This new provision provides a fixed period of one day for continuous deployment with the capability of transmitting/receiving frequency assignments to constitute BIU of frequency assignments to non-GSO systems.
 This period is long enough to enable the notifying administration to ascertain the spacecraft’s status.
 The 90-day period for GSO is not needed, as that period was selected to be a deterrent against the GSO-specific practice known as satellite hopping.
 Making the reporting obligation extend from the start of the one-day period, rather than from the end of the period, means there will be inconsistency with the obligation in No. 11.47 to confirm BIU within 30 days of the end of the seven-year regulatory period; the start of the one-day period has to be before the end of regulatory period.

 ADD USA/7A/6